Regena Cassandrra: Other work and media image

-Salil Panchal of Forbes noted, "Cassandra has emerged as one of the most dependable and versatile actresses of South Indian cinema."
+Cassandra has emerged as one of the most dependable and versatile actresses of South Indian cinema."
 Ram Venkat Srikar of The New Indian Express termed her filmography a mix of "conventional and unconventional", and wrote, "Regina exudes much self-awareness" while describing her acting choices.
 Zinia Bandyopadhyay of News18 said that the actress is someone who has always "chosen characters that are poles apart from one another".
 Mayur Sanap of Rediff.com termed her Hindi debut "unconventional", and said, "Cassandra has successfully carved a niche for herself with her choices of films."
 Sushmita Dey of Times Now noted her for her "versatile roles" and said, "Regina has a unique approach towards every character."

 Cassandrra ranked 4th in Rediff.coms "Top Telugu Actresses" list of 2012.
 In February 2023, she ranked 4th in IMDbs "Popular Indian Celebrities" list.
 In Hyderabad Times' Most Desirable Woman list, she was placed 14th in 2015, 20th in 2016 and 28th in 2019.
 In the Chennai Times' Most Desirable Woman list, she was placed 22nd in 2016.
 Cassandrra is a celebrity endorser for several brands and products such as Kalyan Jewellers, Trends, Biba and Meesho.
 Cassandrra has also worked for a number of causes.
 In 2014, she walked the ramp for "Teach for Change" charity show.
 She has participated in People for Cattle in India's "Water Bowl Challenge", as its campaign ambassador in 2021.
 She also supports organic farming.
 In 2023, Cassandrra became the co-founder of Democratic Sangha, participating in the rural women's leadership program.